 It’s really no one’s fault, but it’s dawned on you that your work life may be dangerously out of alignment.

-Here are 6 signs that you should be paying attention to:
+Here are 6 signs you need a new job that you should be paying attention to.

 Of course — pay attention to physical signs of stress.
 If you are not sleeping or eating take heed.
 Feeling depressed or anxious is a clear indicator that something is off.
 Time to take the issue to your supervisor, a trusted mentor of career professional.